The Travelers Checklist – A few weeks before you go

 I had years to find out which one is the right one for me.
 When I was 15 and did Interrail in West Europe with my friend and I had a bag pack.
 At the time I had not really an idea what a good backpack is and had a cheap one.
 We did not do a lot of walking so it did not really matter.
 When I walked the Annapurna Circuit a few years ago I had a good backpack and was really happy with it.
 If I imagine I would have to do that with the same old backpack – no thank you.
 Still, if you look at the locals – they have a simple wood construction and carry 4 times the weight.

-One word of advice – if you really go trekking you can not just get a backpack online because you did read a few reviews that where good.
-Every backpack is a bit different and there are backpacks for man and woman who are different as well.
+One word of advice – if you really go trekking you can not just get a backpack online because you read a few reviews that were good.
+Every backpack is a bit different and there are backpacks for men and women who are different as well.
 You should go into a good store and try a few with the weight in them that you expect to carry.
 If the store does not have weight bags you know you are in the wrong store!
 You will be happy with yourself after the first few miles with the bag and for the rest of the trip if you have the one that fits you.

 If you do not plan to walk longer distances – let’s say you walk from the bus to the train or from the bus to the guest house – I do not really see the need for a backpack.
 You have to carry all the extra weight and have to stuff the shoulder straps and the much bigger waist belt into that small compartment overhead in the train to Bangkok.
 I started out with a simple duffel bag – now you can get them even waterproof – they are super light compared to a backpack and you can easily stuff them in tight spaces (if they are not too full that is).
 If you want to go easy – a trolley with a telescopic handle does the trick.
 I would recommend a flexible Cordura trolley – again chances are that you have to stuff it into a compartment.
 And if not full it does take less space than the once with solid cases.